 Dark View Falls

 Dark View Falls are two spectacular waterfalls, one above the other, cascading down high cliff faces and plunging into natural pools.
-A short and easy hike to the falls through rainforest and across the Richmond River via your choice of a bamboo bridge or conventional bridge, and then through a clearing in the middle of a picturesque bamboo grove brings you to the first, tall waterfall.
+A short and easy hike to the falls through rainforest and across the Richmond River and then through a clearing in the middle of a picturesque bamboo grove brings you to the first, taller waterfall.
 Another short, but more difficult walk will take you up to the second waterfall, directly above the first.
-The waterfalls flow all year from a tributary of the Richmond River.
-Blue Grenadines, our personally owned concierge service firm, can arrange tours to these falls when visiting St. Vincent

 Kingstown, St. Vincent

 The Botanical Gardens was founded in 1768 as a commercial breeding ground for plants brought from other parts of the world and is believed to be the oldest such gardens in the Western Hemisphere.
-These spectacular gardens are filled with intricate and rare species of plants, flowers and trees including a breadfruit tree from the original plant brought by Captain Bligh in 1793, the National Flower: The Soufriere Tree (Spachea Perforata), and the National Bird (Amazona Guildingi).
+These spectacular gardens are filled with intricate and rare species of plants, flowers and trees including a breadfruit tree from the original plant brought by Captain Bligh in 1793.
 These gardens are located within Kingstown the capital and are very straightforward to visit if overnighting in St. Vincent or visiting the island on a day trip.

 Edinborough, St. Vincent

 Fort Charlotte was built in 1806 on Berkshire Hill 600 feet above sea level.
-This fortification, named after King George III?s wife, has a magnificent view of the city of Kingstown and the Grenadines.
-The old barracks accommodate a museum which depicts the colorful history of the Black Caribs.
-The fort is also the location of the St. Vincent Signal Station which provides a 24 hour radio (VHF) monitoring system.
-It is located just above Kingstown and is fairly straightforward to visit when in St. Vincent for the day.
+This fortification, named after King George III's wife, has a magnificent view overlooking the city of Kingstown and the Grenadine Islands.
+The old barracks accommodate a museum which depicts the colourful history of the Black Caribs.
+The fort is located just above Kingstown and is fairly straightforward to visit.

 Ma Peggy Hike